Graceful-Hammer/Graceful-Hammer/README.md

 - 👋 Hi, I’m @Mrinal trivedi
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Devlopment
-- 🌱 I’m currently learning ... c++,java,javascript,python
+- 🌱 I’m currently learning ...
+Expressjs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Mrinaltrivediom@gmail.com